patryk4815/nxp_125khz_reader_writer/README.md

 This API is intended to work primarily with **RP2350** (tested), and **RP2040** (untested).

-It provides an interface for working with HITAG and RFID chips, supporting both reading and writing operations.
+It provides an interface for working with **RFID/HITAG read/write tags operating at 125 kHz**.

 ## Supported Chips